ModelInference/texada/README.md

 #### Google Test

 Google Test can be downloaded [here](http://code.google.com/p/googletest/).
 Follow the instructions on the website to build it.
+We use gtest version 1.7.0.

 To integrate with Texada, the location of Google Test headers and libraries will need to be inputted to uservars.mk (see "Building the project" below), so make note of where Google Test is being extracted and built.